 If you are denied benefits and decide not to appeal your claim, or if you miss the deadline for your appeal, then the SSA will close your case.
 However, you may be able to have the claim reopened at a later date if you file a new claim and it's related to the original one.

-An example of related claims would be if you initially applied for benefits based on spinal stenosis, but later applied because of herniated discs.
+An example of a related claim would be if you initially applied for benefits based on spinal stenosis and you later apply because of a herniated disc.
 But even a related prior claim can only be reopened if the time period of the disability overlaps with the new claim.
-You are limited as to how long ago the claim was closed as to whether or not it can be reopened.
+And you are limited as to how long ago the claim was closed as to whether or not it can be reopened.
 You can read in detail about this topic in our article Reopening a Social Security Disability Claim.

 Why Reopening a Previous Claim Can Be Beneficial

 When you are approved for disability benefits, you are eligible for payments going back to the initial application date (these are called backpayments).
 If you are approved for Social Security Disability (SSDI), you can get even more money in the form of retroactive benefits (these benefits are paid back to the date the SSA concluded you became disabled).
 The SSA will use the date of your first application as the date from which you may be eligible for these back benefits.

 The Pros and Cons of Appealing a Denial Versus Reopening a Prior Claim